Explore our latest thought leadership, ideas, and insights on the issues that are shaping the future of business and society.

 Insurance is playing catch-up in delivering technology-enhanced customer experiences

 Insurance firms ranked third after retail and banking on cross-industry customer experience scores, with the greatest difference among Gen Y customers aged 18 to 34.
-While more than 32 % of Gen Y customers said they had a positive experience with their bank, less than 26% reported a positive experience with their insurer.
-The report also found that customers across all segments now accept digital communications at the same level as conventional channels, with more than half of customers placing a high value on company websites for conducting insurance transactions, and more than 40% considering a mobile app as an important channel.
+While more than 32 percent of Gen Y customers said they had a positive experience with their bank, less than 26 percent reported a positive experience with their insurer.
+The report also found that customers across all segments now accept digital communications at the same level as conventional channels, with more than half of customers placing a high value on company websites for conducting insurance transactions, and more than 40 percent considering a mobile app as an important channel.

-Additionally, as new digital technologies enable innovative, value-added services, almost 46% of tech-savvy customers and 38 % of Gen Y customers are willing to receive proactive, personalised insurance offerings through a variety of channels, which could lead to new revenue opportunities.
+Additionally, as new digital technologies enable innovative, value-added services, almost 46 percent of tech-savvy customers and 38 percent of Gen Y customers are willing to receive proactive, personalized insurance offerings through a variety of channels, which could lead to new revenue opportunities.

 BigTech firms are poised to take advantage of the insurance industry’s missteps

-The large, multinational technology organisations that represent BigTech are taking slow, deliberate steps towards establishing a presence in the insurance industry by leveraging their strong reputation for superior customer experience.
-Globally, 29.5 % of customers said they would consider buying at least one insurance product from a BigTech firm, which is a 12-percentage point increase from 2015 when only 17.5 % of customers indicated willingness to purchase insurance from BigTech firms.
+The large, multinational technology organizations that represent BigTech are taking slow, deliberate steps towards establishing a presence in the insurance industry by leveraging their strong reputation for superior customer experience.
+Globally, 29.5 percent of customers said they would consider buying at least one insurance product from a BigTech firm, which is a 12-percentage point increase from 2015 when only 17.5 percent of customers indicated willingness to purchase insurance from BigTech firms.